RAFAEL

 CONTRIBUTION:

-Developed the foundational narrative scaffold, then merged and elevated agency concepts (Droga5, Morning.fyi) through subject expertise.
-Directed cross-team integration, secured leadership buy-in, and led Creative Direction of
+Developed the foundational conceptual framework (Museum as "responsive" to audience, their presence matters and it alters the shape of the Museum), then merged and elevated agency data (Droga5, Morning.fyi) through audience and industry research.
+Directed cross-team rubric/integration, secured leadership buy-in, and led Creative Direction of content ecosystem.

 CONTEXT: